abruzzi/patterns-for-state-management-in-react/README.md

   );
 };
 ```
+Now, our `Dropdown` component is entangled with both state management code and rendering logic.
+It houses an extensive switch case along with all the state management constructs such as `selectedItem`, `selectedIndex`, `setSelectedItem`, and so forth.

+## Implementing Headless Component with a Custom Hook

 To address this, we'll introduce the concept of a Headless Component via a custom hook named `useDropdown`.
 This hook efficiently wraps up the state and keyboard event handling logic, returning an object filled with essential states and functions.
 By de-structuring this in our `Dropdown` component, we keep our code neat and sustainable.